MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 Service.

 You should use a regular user account.
-The account must be the same account as the one you specified during the installation of FIM.
+The account must be the same account as the one you specified during the installation of MIM.
 For a script that you can use to determine the name of the FIMMA account that you specified during setup and to test whether this account is still valid, see Using Windows PowerShell to Do a [FIM MA Account Configuration Quick Test](http://go.microsoft.com/FWLink/p/?LinkId=189659).